Marktheo/OS_Configuration/README.md

-# OS_Configuration
+# TheoDebian

 > ## Description
-> This repository is dedicated for storing the configuration files and setup of my favourite Linux distro.
+> This repository is dedicated for storing my own flavour of Debian 12.

 <br>